adienes/remainder-tree/README.md

 7/8/19
 Working on learning how to parallelize C++ code with OpenMP to apply it to the remainder tree algorithm.
 Two places are required to parallelize: the obvious tree structure part, as well as multiplying big numbers near the roots of the trees.
 The former can be done with a simple omp parallel construct, and the latter should be done with NTT.

+7/10/19
+Working on incorporating Daniel's algorithm code with Andy's template code.

 7/11/19
-Working on incorporating Daniel's algorithm code with Andy's template code.
+Working on sqrt N algorithm for verifying a single value for a rem tree calculation.

 7/12/19
-Working on sqrt N algorithm for verifying a single value for a rem tree calculation
+Finished sqrt N algorithm for verifying a single value for a rem tree calculation, and checked it worked for Wilson Primes